 NMAJH website: A little before the program start time, the livestream will also be available at the top of this page.
 You will be prompted to enter your email address.
 Please note that you may need to refresh your screen and press “play” on the video—the static image will be replaced with the live feed before the program starts.

 Zoom: Registration is required to receive the link–click here.
-There are a limited number of Zoom slots available on a first-come, first-served basis.
-Zoom will cut off registration when the limit has been reached.
-Should that occur, please use one of the other methods listed above instead—they are all free and have unlimited capacity.
+The Museum’s Zoom can accommodate 500 guests.
+Should we reach that number, please use one of the other methods listed above—they are all free and have unlimited capacity.

-This program is organized by JWB Jewish Chaplains Council and the JCC Association of North America in partnership with the National Museum of American Jewish History and Jewish American Heritage Month.
+This program is organized by JWB Jewish Chaplains Council, a signature program of the JCC Association of North America in partnership with the National Museum of American Jewish History and Jewish American Heritage Month.